Run an HTTP Server in a VM

 Show VM Settings

-$ cubic show webserver
+$ cubic show --all webserver

 Arch: amd64